What does the School of Philosophy do?

 I don’t live in Auckland or Hamilton are there similar schools you can recommend?

 The School of Philosophy has a sister school that offers courses in Wellington, Palmerston North, Masterton and Christchurch.
+The online course option also means you can partake anywhere in the country.
 We also have a list of schools that we can recommend internationally.

 To find out how to get in touch with these schools please head to our affiliations page.